 As delineated in the following table, Bronx Charter School for Excellence met 4 out of 5 outcome measures for Goal 1.
 Overall, the school did not meet proficiency in English Language Arts at Bronx Charter School for Excellence.
-Although the school did not meet proficiency for this goal, the overall performance of students in grades 3-8, the school was 19.6 percentage points higher than the previous year, demonstrating significant improvement.
 The school's aggregate Performance Level Index (PLI) on the state English language arts exam met this year's Annual Measurable Objective (AMO) set forth in the state's NCLB accountability system.
 Bronx Charter School for Excellence did achieve the measure of performing greater than students in the same grades in the local school district.
 Additionally, the school has also achieved the measure of exceeding its predicted level of performance on the ELA exam by an Effect Size of 0.3 or above to a large degree.
 Under the state's Growth Model the school's mean unadjusted growth percentile in English language arts for all tested students in grades 4-8 is above the state's unadjusted median growth percentile.
 Bronx Charter School for Excellence will continue to strive to meet its English Language Arts goal of students becoming proficient readers of the English language.

 Туре Measure Outcome Absolute Each year, 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State English language arts exam for grades 3-8.
 Did Not Achieve Absolute Each year, the school's aggregate Performance Level Index (PLI) on the state English language arts exam will meet that year's Annual Measurable Objective (AMO) set forth in the state's NCLB accountability system.
+Achieved

-Achieved Comparative Each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state English language arts exam will be greater than that of students in the same tested Achieved grades in the local school district.
-Comparative Each year, the school will exceed its predicted level of performance on the state English language arts exam by an Effect Size of 0.3 or above (performing higher than expected to a small degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
-(Using 2013-14 school district results.)
-Achieved Growth Each year, under the state's Growth Model the school's mean unadjusted growth percentile in English language arts for all tested students in grades 4-8 will be above the state's unadjusted median growth percentile.
+Comparative Each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state English language arts exam will be greater than that of students in the same tested grades in the school district of comparison.
+Achieved Comparative Each year, the school will exceed its predicted level of performance on the state English language arts exam by an Effect Size of 0.3 or above (performing higher than expected to a small degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
+(Using 2015-16 results.)
+Achieved Growth Each year, under the state's Growth Model the schools mean unadjusted growth percentile in English language arts for all tested students in grades 4-8 will be above the state's unadjusted median growth percentile.
+(Using 2015-16 results.)
 Achieved